adebola-io/siphon/README.md

 siphon bundle index.html
 ```

-This command will read the file, determine all its required assets, and bundle them up into a `build` folder.
+This command will read the file, determine all its required assets, and bundle them up into an `index.html` file in a `build` folder.

 ---